Elie-A-98/yeager-dapp/README.md

 **I am aware that this project is over engineered and If it was a real project I would have done things much simpler and faster.**

-But I assumed that I have the flexibility to showcase my skills and demonstrate my ability to build from the ground up.

-So I assumed that I'm developing a MVP as a foundation for a full-scale application
+I assumed that I'm developing a POC as a foundation for a full-scale application

 ### 4.2 Approach